 What is the Shelf Life of Homemade Salsa Macha?

-FAQ: Can you preserve homemade salsa macha?
+FAQ: Can you preserve homemade salsa macha by canning?
 Sorry, no!
 Oil-based recipes aren’t safe to can at home, as they can create a breeding ground for nasty bacteria like botulism.
 Try freezing instead.

 Equipment